kiegroup/github-action-build-chain/README.md

         build-command-upstream: 'mvn whatever goals'
         workflow-file-name: "whatever_flow.yml"
 ```
 to your existing yaml flow definition or to create a new one.
-Do the same for the rest of the projects in case you want to
+Do the same for the rest of the projects you need.

 ## With Fields
 - **parent-dependencies** (optional): `[group/]projectName[@branchSource:branchTarget]` The parent projects dependencies separated by commas.
 They are basically the projects to depend on.